syncfusion-content/winui-docs/winui/Masked-TextBox/Formatting-Value.md

 ## Exclude prompts and literals

-Set up the MaskedTextBox to exclude prompt and literal characters, preserving only the typed characters.
+Set up the Masked TextBox to exclude prompt and literal characters, preserving only the typed characters.

 {% tabs %}
 {% highlight XAML %}